 The EWG had been formed in December 2012 as a first step toward fulfilling the ICANN Board's directive to assist in redefining the purpose and provision of gTLD registration data, and to provide a possible foundation for the GNSO to develop a new policy for gTLD directory services.
 In requesting that ICANN staff address the topic, the Board had also requested an Issue Report, kicking off a Board-mandated PDP, to address the purpose of collecting, maintaining and making available gTLD registration data as well as related issues pertaining to data accuracy and access.

-The EWG published its Final Report in June 2014, which included certain recommendations relating to privacy and proxy services.
+The EWG published its Final Report in June 2014, which included certain recommendations relating to P/P services.
 It noted the current lack of standard processes and the prior work that had been done by the GNSO and ICANN community, and highlighted certain common needs to be addressed:

 Relaying communications to a privacy or proxy service customer – provided by many but not all providers, this is often done by auto-forwarding email sent to the customer’s admin/tech contact email address

-Revealing the identity and direct contact details for a proxy customer in response to a third party complaint – here, processes, documentation, responsiveness, and actions taken vary and often depend on established relationships between requestors and providers
+Revealing the identity and direct contact details for a proxy customer in response to a third-party complaint – here, processes, documentation, responsiveness, and actions taken vary and often depend on established relationships between requestors and providers

 Unmasking the identity of the underlying customer and publishing his/her name and contact details in WHOIS